Heliot7/open-set-da/README.md

 -> Tested on Matlab 2013b - Windows 7
--> Caffe binaries compiled on Visual Studio 2013 / Matlab 2013b (please, use your own binaries or pre-computed features

-Start the classification task:
+-> Caffe binaries compiled on Visual Studio 2013 / Matlab 2013b (please, use your own binaries or pre-computed features -> Included version of OPTI toolbox should be upgraded for Matlab 2015: https://www.inverseproblem.co.nz/OPTI/ Start the classification task:
 - main.m (start program)
 - Run_DA.m (script to run several experiments at once)